supermemo-wiki/SuperMemoAssistant.Wiki/docs/qs-backup-setup.md

 Computer glitches can happen at any time.
 It is precisely because we cannot anticipate them, that we take measures to mitigate their potential damage.

 ?> *Still not convinced* ?
 [Read testimonies](#testimonies) of SuperMemo users who remained skeptic, until it was too late.

+!> In SuperMemo 18.04 [a bug](http://supermemopedia.com/wiki/Bug_fix_in_the_newest_SuperMemo_18) was introduced that can cause catastrophic damage to your collection when you use repair collection.
+Update to SuperMemo 18.041 to prevent this !

 #### Proposed strategy